 The library is part of the Federal Depository Library Program (FDLP) and is a partial repository for government documents.
 As part of the program, the library offers free and public access to these materials.
 Physical and electronic titles will be retained in the library collection for 5 years.
 After 5 years, the physical and electronic titles will be deselected and withdrawn from the library collection in accordance with the FLDP.
 As of 2019, the library primarily receives and provides access to government documents in digital format only.

-With the exception of faculty-authored textbooks, the Library does not purchase textbooks for courses at SUNY Oneonta.
-Many texts become quickly dated and are supplanted by new editions.
-To help students defray the cost of textbooks for their courses, faculty are encouraged to place personal copies of textbooks on course reserve for their students’ use and to consider alternatives to high-cost textbooks such as Open Educational Resources (OER) or assigning library-owned or open access materials.
+With the exception of faculty-authored textbooks, the Library does not collect textbooks for courses at SUNY Oneonta.
+A textbook is defined as a book that is a tertiary and standard work used by students for the study of a specific subject.
+Textbooks are frequently updated and, in some instances, include a code for online access for a single user.
+To help students defray costs of textbooks for their courses, faculty are encouraged to place personal copies of textbooks on course reserve for their students’ use and to consider alternatives to high-cost textbooks such as Open Educational Resources (OER) or assigning library-owned or open access materials.
 The Library will work with any faculty member to identify relevant OER, open access content, or library materials for courses.

 TAUs include items such as activity stations, board games, and manipulatives.
 The library is no longer actively building a collection of TAUs, nor prioritizing purchase requests for single TAU items.
 TAUs like board games generally contain multiple small pieces that when lost are problematic to replace and render the item unusable.
 Because TAUs have a high risk of lost pieces, they do not meet the library's threshold for sustainable maintenance and preservation.